senaite/senaite.app.spotlight/README.md

 ## Development

-The JavaScript code for `senaite.core.spotlight` is built via [Webpack](https://webpack.js.org/).
+The JavaScript code for `senaite.app.spotlight` is built via [Webpack](https://webpack.js.org/).
 To setup the development environment, go to the root of this package install the required dependencies with `yarn`: